YONGHUYOU/hychen.github.io/_pages/about.md

   - /about.html
 ---

-I'm now a third-year master student in Artificail Intelligence at Xiamen University under the supervision of Prof. [Liang Xiao](https://lxiao.xmu.edu.cn/) (IEEE Fellow).
+Hello!
+I'm Hongyi, a third-year master student in Artificail Intelligence at Xiamen University.
+I'm lucky to be supervised by Prof. [Liang Xiao](https://lxiao.xmu.edu.cn/) (IEEE Fellow).
 Previously, I received my Bachelor degree in computer science from Fujian Normal University and was honored as an Outstanding Graduate in 2019.
-My research interests include AI for Communications, collaborative vehicular perception and edge computing.
+I plan to start my Ph.D. studies at Department of Electrical and Computer Engineering, Western University, Canada in Fall 2026.
+My research interests include AI for communications, wireless security and edge computing, aiming to intelligently orchestrate the dynamic resources while meeting the complex needs of connected systems in terms of security, reliability and performance.
 This is my [CV](https://yonghuyou.github.io/hychen.github.io/resume_Full.pdf).

 News
 ======
 One paper has been accepted by IEEE Wireless Communications!.

 Publications
 ======